Matthew Barnett (bookmaker): Philanthropy

 In his retirement, Barnett had started to play lawn bowls, and he became well known both as a player and administrator.
 In bowling circles, he was known as Mat Barnett.
 The Canterbury Bowling Club was only 100 m down the road on Salisbury Street.
 Since the early 1900s, Canterbury and Wellington had an annual competition.
 In 1924, Barnett commissioned a tiki as a trophy for this tournament and he personally supervised the carving.
 The mahogany carving was presented at the Canterbury Bowling Club in February 1925.
 The first annual competition with the Barnett Tiki was held a few days later in Wellington and was won by Christchurch.
 Whilst it was decided that the winning team should hold the Tiki until the next competition, the trophy was left in Wellington after the first competition in 1925.

+Mat Barnett's bowling trophy should not be confused with another trophy also established by a prominent Christchurch bowling club figure in the Christchurch area.
+William (Willie) Barnett, a pharmacist who was involved in the Christchurch Bowling Club for decades and was president for a period, established The Friendly Bowl trophy in 1906.
+The two Barnetts would sometimes be on opposing teams during inter-club matches.

 Death

 Margaret Whelan died on 24 February 1926 at Wharetiki, aged 89.
 She was buried at Bromley Cemetery in block number 27.
 Mary Barnett died on 1 March 1931 at Wharetiki, aged 66.
 She was buried at Bromley Cemetery in block number 24 in plot 1 two days later.
 Matthew Barnett died on 28 January 1935, aged 75, also at Wharetiki.
 He was buried next to his wife the following day.
 There are white marble chippings scattered on their grave, which are remnants from the production of the Cook Statue.

 Through his will, Matthew Barnett left £35,000 to his brother Arthur as a guarantee for his business.